About the Program

 Drawing on our strong connection with industry, this distillation course is a unique offering that connects theory with practical application, in a range of lively and enjoyable learning experiences.

-You will benefit from the depth of knowledge of leading academic experts, including Associate Professor, David Jeffery and Adjunct Associate Professor, Dr Graham Jones, a gin masterclass with Jon and Sarah Lark from KI Spirits and a full day visit incorporating Iniquity Distillery with Ian Schmidt, and Adelaide Hills Distillery with Sacha La Forgia, as well as guest speakers: Graham Wright from The Odd Whisky Coy, Caraline Hill from the ATO, and Greg Jackson from Tarac Technologies.
+You will benefit from the depth of knowledge of leading academic experts, including Associate Professor, David Jeffery and Adjunct Associate Professor, Dr Graham Jones, a gin masterclass with Jon and Sarah Lark from KI Spirits and a full day visit incorporating Iniquity Distillery with Ian Schmidt, and 78 Degrees Distillery with Sacha La Forgia, as well as guest speakers: Graham Wright from The Odd Whisky Coy, Caraline Hill from the ATO, and Greg Jackson from Tarac Technologies.

 What did past participants say about this course?